higgledy piggledy houses in Marseille

 The Magic of Notre-Dame de la Garde

-Every day for a week in December, my ship cast-mates ship and I would have to rehearse in a studio in the La Capelette area.
-This is a part of the city that definitely doesn’t expect tourists to just rock up for a look around, and mostly it’s home to bakeries and kebab shops and barbers…and the odd heap of broken furniture.
+Occassionally I’ve had to rehearse in a dance studio in the La Capelette area.
+This is a part of the city that definitely doesn’t expect tourists to just rock up for a look around, and mostly it’s home to bakeries, kebab shops, barbers…and the odd heap of broken furniture.

 So imagine my DELIGHT when I discovered that directly behind our hired dance studio, was a tiny courtyard filled with several brocantes, each one stuffed to the brim with treasures galore!?
 Les Puces de Fifi is completely out of the way, so the only way you’re likely to reach it is if you’re in a car en route somewhere else, but if antique or vintage treasure hunts are your kind of thing, this is the place for you.
 There’s also a beaut little restaurant onsite which looks downright delicious.